haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/access-acct/fastly.md

 For information on upgrading modules, refer to [Install, manage, and upgrade modules]({{ page.baseurl }}/cloud/howtos/install-components.html).

 If you created a custom VCL snippet using the same name as a default snippet, you may need to verify and update those snippets.
 We do not recommend replacing existing default snippets with custom snippets of the same name.
-For details on custom VCL, see [Custom Fastly VCL snippets]({{ page.baseurl }}/cloud/configure/cloud-vcl-custom-snippets.html).
+For details on custom VCL, see [快速定制VCL片段]({{ page.baseurl }}/cloud/configure/cloud-vcl-custom-snippets.html).